prakhar21/TextAugmentation-GPT2/README.md

 ## Getting Started
 1. git clone https://github.com/prakhar21/TextAugmentation-GPT2.git
 2. Move your data to __data/ dir__.
+* Please refer to data/SMSSpamCollection to get the idea of file format.

 ## Tuning for own Corpus
 1. Assuming are done with Point 2 under __Getting Started__